MaciekLeks/l7egg/README.md

       matchLabels:
         app: tester
 ```
 By default, ClusterEgg works with `cgroups`.
 You can change to `tc` with `spec.programType=tc`.
-Here we not only policying egress traffic by specifing CIDRs, and Common Names.
-We also, shaping traffic here applying 1mbit bandwidth.
+Here we not only enforcing policy on egress traffic by specifying CIDRs, and Common Names.
+We also, shaping traffic applying 1mbit bandwidth.

 # programType - tc or cgroups
 Please find some differences between `tc` and `cgroups` program types: